yousuf-4594/Syslink/ReadMe.md

 [![Click to watch the video](https://img.youtube.com/vi/OOE7VMgPxB8/0.jpg)](https://www.youtube.com/watch?v=OOE7VMgPxB8)

-SysLink is a groundbreaking mobile application designed to give you unparalleled remote control and insights into your computer's performance.
+SysLink is a mobile application designed to give you unparalleled remote control and insights into your computer's performance.
 Whether you're running Windows or Linux, SysLink enables seamless remote monitoring and management.
 Dive into a world of possibilities and take command of your machine from anywhere.

 ## Features